Medical Physics Program

-URI’s M.S. program in Medical Physics accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) prepares students for a career in medical physics.
-The Department of Physics at the University of Rhode Island in partnership with the Radiation Oncology Department at the Rhode Island Hospital Warren Alpert Medical School of Brown University and RI Nuclear Science Center offers M.S. degree in Medical Physics.
-There are two entry paths to the M.S. degree in Medical Physics:
+The URI M.S. program in Medical Physics is accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) and prepares students for a career in medical physics.
+The Department of Physics at the University of Rhode Island offers this program in partnership with the Radiation Oncology Department at the Rhode Island Hospital, the Warren Alpert Medical School of Brown University and the RI Nuclear Science Center.

-The URI Medical Physics Program Disclosure Statement reflects information about the program and the achievements of our students
+The URI Medical Physics Program Disclosure Statement has information about the admissions and the achievements of our students

 For more information about the programs and admission, please contact:

-Director of Medical Physics Program, Dr. Yana Reshetnyak
+Director of Medical Physics Program, Dr Michael Antosh

 Director Graduate Program: Dr. Leonard Kahn